Skip to content

 1. 03

 If you are in marginal employment, you have the option of taking out voluntary health and pension insurance.
-This self-insurance in health and pension insurance costs 73.20 euro per month in 2024
+This self-insurance in health and pension insurance costs 73.20 per month in 2024

-Marginal employment according to the General Social Insurance Act (ASVG) means you have an employment relationship and earn a maximum of 518.44 euro (2024 value) per month.
+Marginal employment according to the General Social Insurance Act (ASVG) means you have an employment relationship and earn a maximum of 518.44 (2024 value) per month.

 2. 04